j-cqln/hourglass/README.md

 ## Features
 What can you do using Hourglass?
-- Add and remove scheduled events
+- Add, edit, and remove scheduled events
-- Add and remove to-do list tasks
+- Add, edit, and remove to-do list tasks
 - Set custom colors for events
 - Set event duration
 - Receive notifications for upcoming events